Octopus773/Whanos/docs/GKESetup.md

 Our Whanos offer a pre config GCloud connection job.

-You must connect to a cluster and setup docker before trying to create any `link-project` otherwise the build will fail at the docker push step.
+At the Whanos start you must connect to a cluster and setup docker before trying to create any `link-project` otherwise the build will fail at the docker push step.

 ### Prerequisites
  - Gcloud kubernetes engine activated (GKE)